 Mary and Everett Gendler met in Kansas City in 1964, where Everett was giving a lecture about his experiences in the civil rights movement.
-They have spent the subsequent 49 years working together to lead purposeful and meaningful lives.
-For the past half-century, the Gendlers have been active in the civil rights, peace, religious renewal, and environmental movements, and they have been practitioners and advocates of vegetarianism and organic gardening.
+They have spent the subsequent years working together to lead purposeful and meaningful lives.
+For over a half-century, the Gendlers have been active in the civil rights, peace, religious renewal, and environmental movements, and they have been practitioners and advocates of vegetarianism and organic gardening.

 Since 1995, they have been involved in community education work among the Tibetan exiles on Strategic Nonviolent Struggle.
 In 2007, they played a central role in the founding of the Active Nonviolence Education Center in Dharmasala, India.

 Rabbi Everett Gendler was born in Iowa in 1928.
 After a childhood spent in the small town of Chariton and the booming metropolis of Des Moines, he earned a B.A. from the University of Chicago in 1948 and was ordained as a Conservative rabbi by the Jewish Theological Seminary in New York City in 1957.

 In the late 1950s and early 1960s, Rabbi Gendler served as rabbi to a number of congregations throughout Latin America – including in Mexico City, Rio de Janeiro, and Havana, Cuba.
 In 1962, he became rabbi at the Jewish Center in Princeton, NJ, where he remained until 1968.